-• Amend the Ordinance to align with the current practice of forwarding one hundred percent (100%) of current assessments to the contractor within thirty (30) days and collecting the three percent (3%) administrative fee at the time of the thirteenth, "true up" invoice, no later than sixty (60) days after the close of each fiscal year.
-This amendment is currently in process.
+- 1. The BID Advisory Board recommends the following modifications to Chapter 5.140 of the Mendocino County Code: - Amend the Ordinance to align with the current practice of forwarding one hundred percent (100%) of current assessments to the contractor within thirty (30) days and collecting the three percent (3%) administrative fee at the time of the thirteenth, "true up" invoice, no later than sixty (60) days after the close of each fiscal year. - Adopt and expedite the following Ordinance amendments regarding nominations and appointments to the BID Advisory Board: (THIS IS NOT FINAL TEXT)

-&lt;sup>7 As approved by the Board of Supervisors, the FY 2007-2008 BID Advisory Board Annual Report establishes the following allowed uses for the Reserve Fund: ... unexpected District expenses that are consistent with applicable laws and the annual contract by and between the County of Mendocino and the Mendocino County Lodging Association.
+7 As approved by the Board of Supervisors, the FY 2007-2008 BID Advisory Board Annual Report establishes the following allowed uses for the Reserve Fund: ... unexpected District expenses that are consistent with applicable laws and the annual contract by and between the County of Mendocino and the Mendocino County Lodging Association.
 Those expenses could include promotional events, special publications, or promotional and public relations efforts to help the District recover from natural disaster or other adverse, unexpected events having extreme administrative and program costs and threat to the local tourism economy.
 The approved FY 2009-2010 and FY 2014-2015 Annual Reports state that the funds may also be used cover lower than budgeted assessment income.